The Magnificently Revamped Superduper Shiny Revision Thread 2011/12

 i shud really start m1

-(Original post by .snowflake.)
+Original post by .snowflake.

-Maths Hopefully.
+Maths :biggrin: Hopefully.

 I'm not just taking german for the next yr and a bit. i'm hopefully going to do it at uni.
 If I've not mucked up my AS bigstyleee.